ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-11-21-taking-a-vaction-from-van-life.md

 By the time the weather allowed us to continue our trip, we had to return back to Canggu to grab our bags, eat dinner and catch our flight.
 At least we experienced an adventures scooter trip. :wink: We ended our last day in Bali with a delicious dinner and yummy smoothies at the [Shady Shack](https://www.google.com/maps/place/The+Shady+Shack/).
 It was time to go back "home"! :wave:

 In contrast to the cold weather in Berlin, the sun was shining when I came back to Madrid.
-Expect of a harmless flyer on the windshield, everything seemed fine.
+Except of a harmless flyer on the windshield, everything seemed fine.

 ![My van in Valdebernardo](/assets/images/IMG_0267.jpg)

 What a great trip!
 I'm so glad that I joined the others.
 I would have definitely missed out on a great experience.
-At the same time I'm happy to back "home".
+At the same time I'm happy to be back "home".
 Van, sweet van! :minibus: